MixFix7/Google-Clone/README.md

-# Hello everyone
+# Google Clone website on django
-I created google in python on Django framework and it works.
+Google in python on Django framework and it works.